MikeAustin71/jspmBabelReact/ReadMe.md

-# JSPM Babel React JSX Setup
+# JSPM SystemJs Babel React JSX Project Setup
-### Simple Component Hello World Demo
+### Simple React Component Hello World Demo
 ---

-This is a working setup configuration for the latest versions of jspm, React, JSX and babel-6.
+This is a working setup configuration for the latest versions of jspm, systemjs react, JSX and babel-6.

+For the specific project setup steps, see Section 'Setup/Install Procedures' below.

 The setup includes a work-around for the jspm conflict related to the babel-runtime (see Item 2-b).
 Essentially, the conflict means that babel cannot